suhailashakiah/LungNoduleDetection/README.md

-### ML_PROJECT EVALUATION: Please open the notebook named "YOLO_FINAL.ipynb" for the neural network design, training, testing and analysis.
+### Machine learning project for the course EL-GY 9123

 # Deep Learning for Lung Nodule Detection
 Lung nodule detection for lung cancer diagnosis.